Johnny-ade/Amazon-Product-Review-Analysis-Capstone/README.md

 Show Top 5 Products

 ### Data Analysis
-This is where we inlude some basic lines of code or queries and columns during the analysis.
+This is where we include some basic lines of code or queries and columns during the analysis.

 ### Results
 As shown in the above uploaded file.